You can view file attachments in the Reading Pane or within the body of an email message without opening another program.

 The attachment previewer feature in Outlook only works if you have the same version of Word, Excel, or PowerPoint installed as the version of Outlook being used to preview the attachment.

-In the Reading Pane, click the attachment.
+To preview the attachment, in the Reading Pane, click the attachment.

 Occasionally, attachments appear within the message body.
 The difference results from the message format.